winft/theseus-ship/CONTRIBUTING.md

     journalctl --user -u plasma-kwin_wayland

 You can get live updates with the `-f` flag.
-Note also that in an X11 session we have the possibility to restart KWinFT.
+Note also that in an X11 session we have the possibility to restart Theseus' Ship.
 In this case only the first execution will log to the journal.

 #### Live logging in a terminal
 ##### X11: In-session logging
-In an X11 session it is very easy to log KWinFT from a terminal.
-Just execute the following command to restart KWinFT:
+In an X11 session it is very easy to log Theseus' Ship from a terminal.
+Just execute the following command to restart Theseus' Ship:

     kwin_x11 --replace

-This is of course not possible in a Wayland session because the session would immediately die with the Wayland server KWinFT being restarted.
+This is of course not possible in a Wayland session because the session would immediately die with the Wayland server Theseus' Ship being restarted.

 ##### Wayland: Nested session logging
-KWinFT as a Wayland compositor can be started nested in another Wayland or X11 session what will print its debug log directly to the terminal emulator it was started from.
+Theseus' Ship as a Wayland compositor can be started nested in another Wayland or X11 session what will print its debug log directly to the terminal emulator it was started from.
 For that issue following command from the terminal emulator:

     dbus-run-session kwin_wayland --width=1920 --height=1080 --xwayland --exit-with-session konsole

-This will start a nested KWinFT Wayland session with a default output size of 1080p, having Xwayland enabled and the application Konsole already running in it.
+This will start a nested Theseus' Ship Wayland session with a default output size of 1080p, having Xwayland enabled and the application Konsole already running in it.
 This nested session will also go down automatically when the Konsole window *in the session* is closed.